Sanders blasts Russia for reportedly trying to boost his presidential campaign

 “President Trump has made clear that any efforts or attempts by Russia, or any other nation, to influence or interfere with our elections, or undermine U.S. democracy will not be tolerated,” the official said.

-Some of Sanders’ rivals for the Democratic nomination said they had not received similar briefings or received word that Russia was working to boost their campaigns.
+Some of Sanders’ rivals for the Democratic nomination said they had neither received similar briefings nor word that Russia was working to boost their campaigns.

 Former Vice President Joe Biden told CNN on Friday: “I know Russia doesn’t want me to win.
 It’s really clear that Putin doesn’t want me to be the nominee, and Donald Trump doesn’t want me to be the nominee.”

-Warren, while campaigning in Las Vegas, said there should be “as much transparency as possible.”
+U.S. Senator Elizabeth Warren, while campaigning in Las Vegas, said there should be “as much transparency as possible” to block Russia from having “too much influence” in U.S. elections.

-“This is about disinformation and the way to fight disinformation is to call it out, show what it is and give everyone full information as quickly as possible, otherwise the Russians continue to have too much influence,” Warren told reporters.
+“This is about disinformation and the way to fight disinformation is to call it out, show what it is and give everyone full information as quickly as possible,” Warren told reporters.

 Facebook declined to comment on whether it has seen any evidence of Russian assistance to Sanders’ campaign.
 In October, the company took down Russian-backed accounts that pretended to be from political battleground states.

 Some of those accounts used Instagram to praise Sanders.
-Another used the #BlackLivesMatter hashtag and faulted Joe Biden on race issues.
+Another used the #BlackLivesMatter hashtag and faulted Biden on race issues.

 Jessica Brandt of the Alliance for Securing Democracy, an organization that monitors foreign interference in U.S. politics, said Russian state media and official social media accounts have been working to help Sanders by amplifying conspiracy theories that his Democratic rivals, the Democratic National Committee and the “corporate media” have been “rigging the system” against him.